SR&ED Lease Expenditures Policy

 4.3.1 Bandwidth allowed as lease of equipment under proxy method

 It may be difficult to determine whether the lease of bandwidth is an overhead expenditure covered by the proxy amount or the lease of equipment.
 The Tax Court of Canada dealt with a similar issue in the case Data Kinetics Ltd v.
-Her Majesty the Queen, 98 DTC 1877.
+The Queen, 98 DTC 1877.
 In this case the claimant used the proxy method to calculate its SR&ED expenditures and included the cost to lease a dedicated telephone line and a mainframe located outside of Canada.
 The Judge concluded that the amount represented the lease of equipment.

 The Judge stated: